ARH Inspirations via Chat GPT

 Fulfillment of arrest, no battle granted within,

-A trial throughout hearings, but no one understands,
+A trial without hearings, no one understands,

 Annas to Caiaphas and Sanhedrin to Pilate,